DirtMaGirt/whateverbook/README.md

 * Make the search results update as you type, instead of when you press the button.
 Then you can even get rid of the button!

     How would we do this?
-Instead of launching our `search` function when on a `click` event, have the event fire when they type in the box.
+Instead of launching our `search` function fom a `click` event, have the event fire and launch our `search` function when they type in the input box.

-*
+* search by selected field